For someone wondering how to tang up the whole lemonade experience, how about we germinate the Lemon seed and grow your tree?

 Lemon trees are popularly grown from their parent cuttings or grafting.
-But it turns out to be easy to germinate and grow Lemon from the seeds.
+But it is easy to germinate and grow Lemon from the seeds.

 Now, you might wonder if the seeds from store-bought Lemons qualify for germination.
 Well, yes, some might be viable.

-Moreover, organically produced Lemons without any use of chemicals have higher germination chances, whereas Lemons subjected to chemicals and pesticides have low viability.
+Moreover, organically produced Lemons without chemicals have higher germination chances, whereas Lemons subjected to chemicals and pesticides have low viability.

 You can germinate all types of Lemon, like Meyer, Eureka, Lisbon Lemon, etc., from seeds.